-How Will COVID-19 Affect Nursing Students Returning to School in 2021?
+How Will COVID-19 Affect Nursing Students Returning to School?

 While many colleges and universities are welcoming students back to campus for the fall 2021 semester, nursing students may be unsure as to what to expect when they return.